Top Congo VPN in 2023

 There are 998 mobile free WiFi hotspots in the capital city of Kinshasa.
 With about 40 percent of the population with a mobile subscription, the chances that a citizen of the DRC will log into one of these networks is quite high.

 Public Wi-Fi is dangerous because these networks are often unencrypted and unsecured.
 Without protection in place, your information is easily accessible to both government officials and hackers.
-Hackers often will set up a hotspot between your mobile device and the place which you are trying to connect to.
+Hackers often will set up a hotspot between your mobile device and the place to which you are trying to connect to.
 Any information that you send will be collected before it is routed to its intended destination.
 Credit card information, bank information, and other sensitive data can fall into the wrong hands without VPN protection.

 According to Transparency International, Congo ranks 165 out of 180 for corruption.
 The chances that someone is out to steal your information is high, so you need to protect yourself.